History, tourist information, and nearby accommodation

 Only the moat surrounding the fortifications can be regularly visited, though the redoubts are open on special occasions throughout the year.

-Among the areas of the defenses are the Drop Redoubt, Detatched Bastion, and Military Hospital.
+Among the areas of the defences are the Drop Redoubt, Detached Bastion, and Military Hospital.
 A later addition is St Martins Battery, a gun post completed in 1876 and later used in the Second World War as an Emergency Coastal Battery.
-At the core of the defenses is The Citadel, designed to be the last bastion of defense should all the other defenses fall.
+At the core of the defences is The Citadel, designed to be the last bastion of defence should all the other defences fall.
 The area of the Citadel has been used recently as a youth detention centre and immigration centre.

 Though owned by English Heritage, Western Heights is part of the White Cliffs Countryside Project and is maintained by the Western Heights Preservation Society.

 A very short distance away is the Knights Templar Church, where King John submitted to the Papal legate in 1213.

 Address: Dover, Kent, England

 Location: On the west side of Dover overlloking the harbour.
 Can be reached via North Military Road or South Military Road.

 Photo Credit: Oast House Archive, licensed for reuse under the Creative Commons Licence